 This is the radiograph of a dog that has cancer that has spread to its chest.
 The arrows point to small white areas that are the actual tumor masses that are in the thorax.
 They lodged here after spreading via the bloodstream from the original tumor located elsewhere in the body.

 Cats with SCC, especially the oral version, are in pain and can be in poor nutritional state.
-We determine this with a routine blood panel examination.
+We determine this by a physical exam with a routine blood panel examination.
 Before any surgery we institute pain control and supplemental feeding, including a feeding tube if necessary.

-The advent of the carbon dioxide laser in our hospital has made both of these surgeries much manageable and less painful for our patients.
+The advent of the carbon dioxide laser in our hospital has made both of these surgeries more manageable and less painful for our patients.

 Skin Squamous Cell Carcinoma is a malignant cancer that needs immediate and aggressive therapy if we hope to arrest it.
 The primary treatment method is surgical for the skin and oral versions.
 It involves removal of the affected area or partial amputation of the ear or ears.
 Treatment with chemotherapy or radiation are unrewarding.